aniteshlal/PhotoSite/README.md

 ## 4. YouTube walkthrough
 [Link to my youtube tutorial](https://youtu.be/PBpXgQWBLyA)
-## 5. Adv - Why my stuffs disappeared after I stopped my EC2?!
+## 5. Adv - What happens when an instance stops running?!
 What shall I do?
 When an instance stops, you lose your environment and data so you have to do all the steps to setup your instances again.<br>
 To prevent re-setup for our environment and data.
 We can create our own AMI.<br>
 (image of create-image)<br>